contentful/contentful-space-sync/README.md

                                   (default path is the current directory)
                                   [string]

+  --content-model-only            Copies only content types and locales
+                                  [boolean]

   --force-overwrite               Forces overwrite of content on the destination
                                   space with the same ID.
 BEFORE USING THIS option see the section "Overwriting Content"